 Instructions

 - Option to trim pork of excess fat.
-Then season pork with parsley, oregano, thyme, and a generous amount of salt and pepper.
+Then season pork all over with parsley, oregano, thyme, and a generous amount of salt and pepper.

-- On the Instant Pot, turn on Sauté: Normal mode and add oil.
+- On the Instant Pot, turn on [Sauté: More] mode and add oil.
 When it reads "Hot", add half the pork shoulder, making sure not to overcrowd the pot.
 Sear each side for 2-3 minutes until deeply browned, then transfer to a plate.
 Repeat with second half and set aside.
+If the herbs look or smell like they're burning, turn it down to [Sauté: Normal].

-- Add onion, carrots, and celery.
-Sauté for 3-4 minutes or until edges of onion starts to get translucent.
-Add garlic and cook for additional 30 seconds.
+- Switch to [Sauté: Normal] mode if you haven't already done so and add more oil if needed.
+Add onion, carrots, and celery with a pinch of salt.
+Sauté for 1-2 minutes or until edges of onion starts to get translucent.
+Then stir in garlic for 30 seconds.

-- Add bay leaf and tomato sauce.
-Pour broth into tomato can to get all the sauce, and add into Instant Pot along with a pinch of salt and pepper.
+- Add bay leaf, tomato sauce, and a pinch of salt and pepper.
 Nestle in pork.
 Place the lid on and seal.
-Cook on Manual Pressure: High for 30 minutes, then let release naturally for 10 minutes.
+Cook on [Manual Pressure: High] for 40 minutes, then let release naturally for 10 minutes.

 - Remove the pork and shred.
-Meanwhile, turn Sauté mode on the Instant Pot and let boil for 5-10 minutes or until sauce has reduced to preferred thickness.
+Option to turn [Sauté: Normal] mode and let boil for 5-6 minutes or until sauce has reduced to preferred thickness.

 Notes